Triumph Rocket III

-The Triumph Rocket III is a three-cylinder motorcycle made by Triumph Motorcycles Ltd. At 2294 cc it had the largest-displacement engine of any production motorcycle until 2019, when release the Triumph Rocket 3.
+The Triumph Rocket III is a three-cylinder motorcycle made by Triumph Motorcycles Ltd. At 2294 cc it had the largest-displacement engine of any production motorcycle until 2019 when Triumph released the Triumph Rocket 3.

 The name "Rocket III" is derived from the 1968 BSA 750cc pushrod triple, the Rocket 3, which was a badge-engineered version of the original "Triumph Trident."

 History

 The Rocket III Project started in 1998 led by Triumph Product Range Manager Ross Clifford and started with a lot of research – especially in the US, where big cruisers were selling well.
 The main competitors were the Harley-Davidson Ultraglide and the Honda Gold Wing so the initial idea was to develop a 1,600 cc performance cruiser.